mahimagupta24/fun-app-translator/README.md

 # smart-app-translator
 This app transaltes the words of English lanuage in the Shakespearean language.

-It uses API to perform this translation.
+It uses fun translation API to perform this translation.

 Tech stack used: